EricaLem/project4/README.md

 # project4
-Using Turf.js to add spatial analysis to a map
+Using Turf.js to add spatial and statistical analysis to a map.

 # Objective
 Become familiar with adding spatial and statistical analysis to a map with